 Training and learning new things can also help in this aspect.
 It is never too late to teach an old dog new tricks.

 Many older German Shepherds will have hip problems.
 So, ramps and dog stairs are particularly helpful.
 An elevated food dish can also help a canine with joint problems.

 You should pay particular attention to your dog’s bed.
 A soft, supportive bed can help your pooch get comfortable and prevent them from experiencing achy joints.

 If you have hardwood, you should think about investing in some carpets.
 Many older dogs have difficulty walking on hardwood floors.
 Mats and towels can help them get their footing on these slippery surfaces.

-Old German Shepherd diets
+Old German Shepherd Diets

 Often, elderly dogs are less active than their younger counterparts.
 This means that they don’t need the same amount of calories.

 Many elderly dogs can become overweight as they begin to slow down if their food is not changed.
 Being overweight can put extra tension on their joints and lead to a variety of health problems.

 On the other hand, however, some dogs do the exact opposite as they age and get skinnier.
 They can begin to eat less than they need due to dental problems or other disorders.

 If your dog already has dental problems, you might want to consider a senior dog food that is easy on the teeth.
 Wet dog food is a popular choice, but smaller kibble pieces sometimes work as well.

 Fatty acids such as DHA and EPA have been shown to decrease symptoms resulting from arthritis and other joint problems.
 This supplement can be useful to a German Shepherd who is experiencing joint problems.

 MSM, chondroitin sulphate, and glucosamine might also be useful for dogs who are experiencing joint pains.